AGC029B

 Is there ever a point with a rank of 1 that does not exist?
 Yes, or a case where there are four 1's.

-It should be "the one point that has only one pair of points, including yourself."
+It should be "the point where there is only one paired point, including yourself."

 When a number x is paired with another number $ 2^a-x, 2^b-x (a<b)